-• truncate: ( #f | #t )
+• truncate: (#f | #t)

 This setting controls whether the file will be truncated when it is opened.
-For input-ports, the default value of this setting is #f.
-For output-ports, the default value of this setting is #f, and #f otherwise.
+For input-ports and bidirectional ports, the default value of this setting is #f.
+For output-ports, the default value of this setting is #t when the append: setting is #f, and #f otherwise.